 So, were the novelists of Austen's time saying that girls shouldn't receive an education?
 To quite a surprising degree, the amount and type of education girls should receive was a serious topic of discussion during this period, and a major theme in novels.
 (More about that in future posts.)
 We know that Darcy spoke approvingly of women who improved their minds through extensive reading.

 Elizabeth lifts “up her eyes in amazement” (the equivalent of eye-rolling) when Mary moralizes over Lydia’s downfall from virtue -- identical to the advice proffered to Fanny Burney’s heroine Evelina: “Remember, my dear Evelina, nothing is so delicate as the reputation of a woman: it is, at once, the most beautiful and most brittle of all human things.”
 In other words, this would have been received by the Bennet sisters as a hoary old cliché that they had heard a hundred times before, as is Mary's reference to "the balm of consolation."

 The fact that Mary speaks in "threadbare morality" is sometimes lost on modern readers who have not been brought up on a diet of conduct books, as girls were in Austen’s time.
 Austen's contemporaries would have recognized Mary's observation that "Vanity and pride are different things" as a vapid conduct-book cliché.
 Today's it's quoted on Twitter as being "words of wisdom" and a clever observation.

 The Spectator writer also thinks Mary is the "least lifelike" of the characters.
-Perhaps that is because the stock character of the female pedant is an anachronism in modern times and modern reader engage with Mary Bennet very differently from Regency readers who laughed at female pedants.
+Perhaps that is because the stock character of the female pedant is an anachronism in modern times and modern readers engage with Mary Bennet very differently from Regency readers who laughed at female pedants.
 We are much more sympathetic to her.